 Mermaids is a charity and relies on the help and support from the community.

-Your donation goes directly towards helping thousands of transgender and gender-exploring children, young people and their families.Donate Now
+Your donation goes directly towards helping thousands of transgender, non-binary and gender-exploring children, young people and their families.Donate Now